Miwa Morikawa: Career

+She won the silver medal in the women's 65 kg event at the 2021 World Wrestling Championships held in Oslo, Norway.

-She won the gold medal in her event at the 2022 Asian Wrestling Championships held in Ulaanbaatar, Mongolia.
+Morikawa won the gold medal in her event at the 2022 Asian Wrestling Championships held in Ulaanbaatar, Mongolia.
 She also won the gold medal in her event at the 2022 U23 World Wrestling Championships held in Pontevedra, Spain.

+In 2023, Morikawa won one of the bronze medals in the women's 72 kg event at the World Wrestling Championships held in Belgrade, Serbia, behind gold medal winner Amit Elor of the United States and silver medal winner Enkh-Amaryn Davaanasan of Mongolia.
+She defeated Kendra Dacher of France in her bronze medal match.